JAlcocerT/JAlcocerT/content/blog/dev-webs-2024.md

 ### FileBrowser x HUGO

 **EDITING FROM THE FUTURE**: To make adding photos more intuitive, combine HUGO + Filebrowser.

+For this very special project: `fotos.entreagujaypunto.com`

 You will just need to commit the changes (or put some cron job), then CI/CD will do the rest and push it to your domain.

 If you setup [filebrowser](https://fossengineer.com/selfhosting-filebrowser-docker/#filebrowser-docker-compose)